 Special thanks are offered to all the staff at the Radville Marian Health Centre for the exceptional care offered over the years.
 Thank you, as well, to Fr.
 Thuy Nguyen for his visits and his support.

-In lieu of flowers, family and friends so wishing, charitable donations in memory of Ray may be made to the Radville Health Care Auxiliary, Box 424, Radville, SK, S0G ~ 2G0 or the Radville Marian Health Centre, Box 310, Radville, SK, S0C ~ 2G0 or the Holy Family Parish Catholic Church, P.O.
+In lieu of flowers, family and friends so wishing, charitable donations in memory of Ray and Bea may be made to the Radville Health Care Auxiliary, Box 424, Radville, SK, S0G ~ 2G0 or the Radville Marian Health Centre, Box 310, Radville, SK, S0C ~ 2G0 or the Holy Family Parish Catholic Church, P.O.
 Box 309, Radville, SK, S0C ~ 2G0.